How Can Live-in Home Care Help With Disabilities and Sensory Loss?

 Sensory loss and disability

 A loss of the senses can be particularly debilitating if your loved one is already suffering from a disability.
-If they are confined to a wheelchair or have limited mobility, they may find it even harder to get around the home and carry out the day to day tasks we take for granted.
+If they’re confined to a wheelchair or have limited mobility, they may find it even harder to get around the home and carry out the day to day tasks we take for granted.
 Manoeuvring a wheelchair or negotiating a safe path with a mobility aid could be made all the more difficult if they cannot see obstacles very clearly, putting them at increased risk of a fall and leaving them feeling trapped in their own home.

 The benefits of live-in care

-People suffering from sensory loss are usually far more comfortable and happy in familiar surroundings, so the majority would benefit from home care which allows them to remain in their own home rather than face the upheaval of a move into a care or nursing home.
+People suffering from sensory loss are usually far more comfortable and happy in familiar surroundings, so the majority could benefit from home care which allows them to remain in their own home rather than face the upheaval of a move into a care or nursing home.

 In their own home, they will know familiar routes around the house and where important things such as medication are stored, as well as enjoying the comfort of having all their own possessions around them.